7zx/overload/README.md

 │   ├─── TIME: 100
 ```

-`Disconnect`: It simply blocks the victim's access from the internet on the local network during the time the attack is happening.
+`Disconnect`: It blocks the victim from accessing the internet on the local network during the time the attack is happening.

 ```
 ...
-├─── LAYER 4: ARP-SPOOF | DISCONNECT
+├─── LAYER 2: ARP-SPOOF | DISCONNECT
 ├───┐
 │   ├─── METHOD: DISCONNECT
 │   │